harbingerofme/R2DS-Essentials/README.md

 ## Main Features

 - Let you choose to enable and disable what modules you want from the config file located in `BepInEx\config`.
 - Interactible Server Console to execute commands directly from the console window !
+- Remove useless spam (`Filename: C:\buildslave...` and `Fallback...`) for easier monitoring.

 ## Modules